 - to design future practice models, direct the development of policy initiatives and effect meaningful change within healthcare delivery systems

-Fast Track Your PhD in Nursing: Changes in our doctoral program make it easier for post-MS students to finish the coursework for a PhD in just two years of full-time study.
-PhD courses are held on Fridays, making it easier to fit the program into your schedule.
+Fast track a PhD in nursing: Changes in our doctoral program make it easier for post-MS students to finish the coursework for a PhD in just two years of full-time study.
+PhD courses are held on Fridays, making it easier to fit the program into a busy schedule.

 For a complete description of the nursing courses, see the schedule of classes.